masini/gwtcon2016/slides/reactjs.md

 It took 20 years to escape from JSP and ASP.

-Now Facebook has invented JSX:
+Now Facebook has invented JSX, so that we can mix JavaScript and HTML:
 ```JavaScript
 class App extends React.Component {
    render() {